CRBS/Panfish/design/TechnicalSpec.md

      ||                         \/
      ||  <------------- [returns job status]
      \/
-    User ----> [invokes] ----> land
+    User ----> [invokes] ----> panfishland
      ||                         ||
      ||                         \/
     Done <-------- [data retreived from clusters]

-The user first uploads data for the job by calling **chum**  The user then calls **cast** which submits a shadow job to the local queuing system.
+The user first uploads data for the job by calling **panfishchum**  The user then calls **panfishcast** which submits a shadow job to the local queuing system.
 As part of the submission, is a list of valid shadow queues which correspond to remote clusters the job can run under.
-The user is given the id of the shadow job by the **cast** command.
+The user is given the id of the shadow job by the **panfishcast** command.
 The user then simply waits for those jobs to complete through calls to **qstat**

-Grid Engine then schedules the shadow job to an available shadow queue.
+Open Grid Engine then schedules the shadow job to an available shadow queue.
 Once the shadow job starts it informs **Panfish** that a job can be run on a cluster as defined by the queue the shadow job was run under.  **Panfish** runs the job on the remote cluster, and informs the shadow job when the real job completes.

-Upon detecting all jobs have completed, the user invokes **land** to retreive data from all the clusters.
+Upon detecting all jobs have completed, the user invokes **panfishland** to retreive data from all the clusters.

 Before any job can run on the remote clusters, the job and its corresponding data need to reside there.
 Something needs to upload the data and that responsibility can be left to the user or to **Panfish** by setting a directive on the command line or within script saying "hey upload this directory."

 **Panfish** requires all file paths to be prefixed with the environment variable **PANFISH_BASEDIR** which will be set appropriately on each cluster, (or not set at all if the job ends up locally.)

 For example say we had this job script: